netascode/ansible-dc-vxlan/README.md

 #### Step 3 - Set Environment Variables

 The environment variables are set in the shell that is going to execute the playbook.
 The environment variables are configured via the `export` command in the shell (bash).
-Using this template set the environment variables to the correct credentials for the NDFC controller and the devices in the inventory on your topology.
+Using this template, set the environment variables to the correct credentials for the NDFC controller and the devices in the inventory on your topology.

 ```bash
 # These are the credentials for ND/NDFC